SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Yes!"

-"Once upon a time there were these two mares, they were the bestest of friends."
+"Once upon a time, there were these two mares, they were the bestest of friends."

-"Were they a earth pony and a unicorn?"
+"Were they an earth pony and a unicorn?"
 I ask expectantly.

 "Uhm, no actually, they were uh, a pegasus and a unicorn."